vuxcode/pr1-project-loke-nordlander-olsson/README.md

 11/08 - Had a bit of trouble with what could be added onto the adventure but finally got around to getting started with the merchant.

+11/15 - Found a bug with the healing system that had been there for a while.
+Fixed it.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.